 This process will continue for as long as there’s heating demand.

-The size of space available and the heat demand of the property usually dictates whether a ground loop or a borehole is the most suitable type of heat collector.
+The size of space available and the heat demand of the property usually dictate whether a ground loop or a borehole is the most suitable type of heat collector.

 Loops in the ground, either flat or coiled, offer the most cost-effective solution.
 However, customers with space concerns might be forced to consider drilling down into the ground for a borehole.